schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 Repeat the steps above to create a second local peer named `mullvad1`.
 Don't forget to use a different `Listen Port`, e.g. `51821`.

-When you're done, select the `General` tab and check `Enable WireGuard`.
-Shortly after you should see two handshakes for the `wg0` and `wg1` tunnels on the `Handshakes` tab.
+Next, select the `General` tab and check `Enable WireGuard`.
+Check whether handshakes for the `wg0` and `wg1` tunnels appear on the `Handshakes` tab.

 ### WireGuard Interface Assignments and Addressing

-Next, we assign the wireguard tunnels to interfaces.
+Next, we assign the WireGuard tunnels to interfaces.

 ![Screenshot of WireGuard interface configuration](img/wireguard-interface-configuration.png)